heidimillerpresents-png/claude-skills/README.md

 resume length, style preferences) reflect my own defaults.
 If you use it, edit the rules in the SKILL.md to match your own resume standards before running it.

+## case-study-interview-to-draft-pipeline

+A structured, repeatable process for turning a customer nomination into a finished case study, from intake through interviews to a polished draft, with AI-assisted drafting at each stage.
+See `case-study-interview-to-draft-pipeline/SKILL.md`.